*Vous êtes présentement en train de visualiser cette page en anglais. Basculer au français.

 Four rules for our puzzle design

-Designing puzzles with out dynamic splitscreen mechanic was a particular challenge, as it could very easily become confusing or even nauseating for the players if not used judiciously.
+Designing puzzles with our dynamic splitscreen mechanic was a particular challenge, as it could very easily become confusing or even nauseating for the players if not used judiciously.
 Following our first playtests very early in production, I then established four rules to follow to ensure that the experience remained as we had imagined it.

 These rules are as follows: